 The first studio album Fallen of the US band Evanescence hit the charts like a bomb.
 It already displayed their unique sound that the band under Ben Moody‘s and Amy Lee‘s leadership created.
 These were the times, when the relationship still kinda worked between these two.

 This combined with the ethereal voice of Amy Lee created the true potential this band possessed back then.
 And the success speaks by itself.
 Once the album released in Europe in 2004 (US was 2003), it took off like a rocket, and would not leave the charts for – like – forever.

-Nowadays of course they have massive competition mainly coming from Europe, but some of that you can really not compare, as it goes much further than the somewheat purer Gothic Metal sound this band is displaying.
-But back then, this was a killer sound, not to be topped by anything better.
+Nowadays – of course – they have massive competition, mainly from Europe.
+But some of that you really cannot compare, as it goes much further than the somewhat purer Gothic Metal sound this band displayed.
+But back then, Evanescence sported a killer sound, very difficult to top by anything better.
 A Goth’s dream.

-Many of the songs speak about emotional difficulties Amy seemed to have had back then.
-All very well crafted in the lyrics department – a roller coaster if you like to hear and understand the words.
-This is kind of followed through in their later records – going much deeper still.
+Many of the songs speak about emotional difficulties Amy Lee seemed to have had back then.
+All very well crafted in the lyrics department, but a roller coaster, if you like to hear and understand the words.
+This tendency to gripe worsened in later records, by the way.

-‘Haunted‘, ‘Tourniquet‘ and ‘Imaginary‘ I like as well with a preference to the latter, which has a very fresh, but haunted quality to it.
-All of those with lyrics especially deep and dark that can be interpreted any which way.
+Haunted, Tourniquet and Imaginary also got on my good side with a preference to the last one.
+This track has a very fresh, but haunted quality to it that I found hard to stomach.
+All of them tracks with lyrics especially deep and dark that can be interpreted any which way.

 Get dat tune: